gohugoio/hugo/content/templates/introduction.md

 toc: true
 ---

-Hugo uses the excellent [Go html/template][gohtmltemplate] library, an extremely lightweight engine that provides just the right amount of logic to be able to create any style of static website.
-If you have used other template systems from different languages or frameworks, you will find a lot of similarities in Go templates.

 {{% note %}}
 The following is only a primer on Go templates.
 For an in-depth look into Go templates, check the official [Go docs](http://golang.org/pkg/html/template/).
 {{% /note %}}

-## Introduction to Go Templates

 Go templates provide an extremely simple template language that adheres to the belief that only the most basic of logic belongs in the template or view layer.
-As a positive consequence of this simplicity, Go templates parse very quickly.

-A unique characteristic of Go templates is that they are *content aware*.
-Variables and content will be sanitized depending on the context of where they are used.

 ## Basic Syntax

-Golang templates are HTML files with the addition of [variables][variables] and [functions][hugofunctions].
+Golang templates are HTML files with the addition of [variables][variables] and [functions][functions].
 Golang template variables and functions are accessible within `{{ }}`.

 ### Accessing a Predefined Variable